swooby/openai-openapi-kotlin/lib/docs/AudioApi.md

 val apiInstance = AudioApi()
 val file : java.io.File = BINARY_DATA_HERE // java.io.File | The audio file object (not file name) to transcribe, in one of these formats: flac, mp3, mp4, mpeg, mpga, m4a, ogg, wav, or webm.
 val model : CreateTranscriptionRequestModel =  // CreateTranscriptionRequestModel |
 val language : kotlin.String = language_example // kotlin.String | The language of the input audio.
-Supplying the input language in [ISO-639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) format will improve accuracy and latency. val prompt : kotlin.String = prompt_example // kotlin.String | An optional text to guide the model's style or continue a previous audio segment.
+Supplying the input language in [ISO-639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) (e.g. `en`) format will improve accuracy and latency.
+val prompt : kotlin.String = prompt_example // kotlin.String | An optional text to guide the model's style or continue a previous audio segment.
 The [prompt](/docs/guides/speech-to-text#prompting) should match the audio language. val responseFormat : AudioResponseFormat =  // AudioResponseFormat |
 val temperature : java.math.BigDecimal = 8.14 // java.math.BigDecimal | The sampling temperature, between 0 and 1.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
 If set to 0, the model will use [log probability](https://en.wikipedia.org/wiki/Log_probability) to automatically increase the temperature until certain thresholds are hit.